syedfa/apptentive-documentation/using_apptentive/ios/integration.md

  - Switches navigation tabs.
  - Etc., depending on the specifics of your app.

 Be sure to add these events *prior* to uploading the app to the App Store, even if you are not currently using all of the events to show interactions.
-Later, without having to re-upload a new version, you can re-target the rating prompt or other Apptentive interactions to different events.
+Later, without having to re-upload a new version, you can re-target the Ratings Prompt or other Apptentive interactions to different events.

 ### Interactions

 An Apptentive **interaction** is a specific piece of your app that can be shown in response to a person's events.
-For example, Surveys, Message Center, and the Apptentive Rating Flow are all unique interactions.
+For example, Surveys, Message Center, and the Apptentive Ratings Prompt are all unique interactions.
 When users engage certain **events**, you can decide (based on pre-defined conditions) to show a specific interaction in your app.

 #### Interactions are Configurable via the Apptentive Website